Hey Mark, I blew out on my diet last week. What should I do?

 - “How has this served my highest value?”

 - “What has going off track allowed me to do?”

 - “What benefit from this drawback am I getting?”

-Don’t stop until you become humble by the magic of the universe and your subconscious for always giving you what you need, when you need it.
+Don’t stop until you become humbled by the magic of the universe and your subconscious for always giving you what you need when you need it.

-So you blew out your diet – Its no big deal.
+So you blew out your diet – It’s no big deal.
 Ask, how does it serve and what is this trying to teach you?
-Does this blow out bring you back to center, teaching you to be more centered and balanced in your approach?
+Does this blow out bring you back to centre, teaching you to be more centred and balanced in your approach?

 It’s a mental game.
 Here’s to self- governance!

 Maximus Mark Ottobre

 Owner and Director of Enterprise Fitness

 Did you like this post, or know of someone else who might?
 Please share it with your friends, family on Facebook.